FANZ

 Next steps

-The chatbot responds automatically using website FAQs, event FAQs, and event information.
-You only need to intervene if you enable lead capture and want to follow up on those contacts.
+By default, the chatbot responds automatically using your knowledge base, website FAQs, event FAQs, and event information.
+If you enable Approval mode, every reply is held for human review before being sent.
+You only need to intervene otherwise if you enable lead capture and want to follow up on those contacts.

 Yes, you can change the tone whenever you want.
 The change applies immediately to new conversations.